 Israel – arguably the world’s largest small country and certainly its most diverse – is a hiker’s paradise.
-Paths like the Bible Trail on Mount Gilboa, the Gospel Trail or Jesus Trail in the Galilee, (published in the article “Hiking in the Spiritual Backcountry” June 23, 2012 published by the New York Times) link sites sacred to Jews and Christians while passing through breathtaking mountain landscapes.
-The Kinneret Trail and the Jerusalem Trail, both currently under development, will respectively encircle Israel’s largest freshwater lake and the country’s historic capital.
+Paths like the Bible Trail on Mount Gilboa, the Gospel Trail or Jesus Trail in the Galilee, the Emmaus trail link sites sacred to Jews and Christians while passing through breathtaking mountain landscapes.
+The Kinneret Trail and the Jerusalem Trail, respectively encircle Israel’s largest freshwater lake and the country’s historic capital.
 Even more ambitious, the Abraham’s Path links the route of patriarch of Jews and Muslims across, Turkey, Syria, the Palestinian Authority territory, Israel and Egypt.

 But the mother of all hiking paths in the Jewish state is the Israel National Trail, known in Hebrew as Shvil Yisra’el, a 940-kilometer long path that begins in Dan near the Lebanese border in the north and zigzags its way across the entire country before ending in Eilat at Israel’s southern tip on the Red Sea.